 Top Tip: Your dress or suit might be altered to fit you, but make sure you find something that is comfortable enough for you to wear as you might keep it on the whole day, not just for the ceremony.

 Whether you are having 2 or 20 bridesmaids and groomsmen, this should be established relatively early as everyone will want to know who is in the wedding party as soon as you start planning.
 Also consider if you’re having ushers, flower girls, a toastmaster or a ring bearer?

 Try not to be pushed into adding additional family and friends that you don’t want to be in your wedding party – it’s your big day, and sometimes you have to be a little selfish.

 This will help you budget for your suits and bridesmaids dresses if you are helping to pay for them and will also help further the seating plan, outfit shopping and the stag and hen parties.

 Suppliers & Vendors

 Okay, this is a big one, so let’s split it up!
 First, you need to think about the sort of vendors and suppliers you are looking for.
 Does your venue supply catering and wedding bar or do you need to organise this?
-Do you want a band or a DJ?
+Do you want a wedding band or a DJ?
 Would you like any extras, like a photo booth, caricaturist or popcorn cart?

 Flowers are often one of the main way to decorate your wedding venue.
 From bouquets to the groomsmen’s buttonholes and the table flowers, you need to consider your chosen colour scheme and the types of flowers you wish to include.

 For example, many couples avoid sunflowers for a winter wonderland wedding, and instead stick to light blues and lilac colours.
 If you are on a budget, consider using flowers that are in season or even fake flowers.
 Talk to florists about your ideas and they will be able to help.